 [6] Signage.

-(a) The maximum sign area shall be 16 square feet inclusive of informational requirements and operational instruction.
+(a) The maximum sign area shall be sixteen (16) square feet inclusive of informational requirements and operational instruction.

 (b) Containers shall be clearly marked to identify "Clothing and other Small Item Donations Only"; the facility shall be clearly marked to identify the name and telephone number of the facility operator and display a notice stating that no material shall be left outside the enclosure or container.

-[7] The applicant must provide written authorization from the business owner, on whose property the donation container will be placed.
+[7] The applicant must provide written authorization from the business or property owner, at or on whose business or property the donation container will be placed.

 [8] Violation of any of the requirements of these regulations may result in the permit being revoked.

-[9] The organization owning and placing each donation container must be an organization registered in the State of Georgia as a non-profit (501c3) corporation which is located and doing business in Bibb County, Georgia.
+[9] The organization owning and placing each donation container must be an organization registered in the State of Georgia as a non-profit (501c3) corporation which is located and doing business in Macon-Bibb County, Georgia.

 [10] All donation containers existing at the time of the adoption of these regulations, whether a permit has been issued or not, shall be considered a nonconforming use and/or structure and shall be allowed to exist in accordance with Chapter 24 of this Resolution.

-(Added January 12, 2009, ZA09-01-01)

-Section 23.32.
-Micro-distilleries.
+Section 23.27.04.
+Fall-out shelters.

+Fall-out shelters are permissible as principal or accessory uses and structures in any district; subject to the following conditions:

+[1] Aboveground portions.
+If any portion of the structure extends above the ground, that portion above the ground must comply with yard and lot coverage regulations of the distinct in which it is located, and the site plan for such shelter must be approved by the zoning enforcement officer.

+[2] Underground structure.
+If the structure is completely underground, it need not comply with yard requirements or percentage of lot coverage requirements.

+[3] Location.
+A fall-out shelter, underground or aboveground, shall be confined to a side or rear yard and the same shall not be located in the front yard, between the main building and the street on which it fronts.

+[4] Construction styles.
+Fall-out shelters may contain or be contained in other structures or may be constructed separately.

+[5] Uses.
+Fall-out shelters may be used for any permitted or limited use in the district where situated upon approval by the zoning enforcement officer, upon approval by the Commission, for any conditional use in such district.

+Section 23.27.05.
+Self-service ice machines.

-Where allowed, micro-distilleries shall meet the following requirements:
+Where allowed, self-service ice machines shall meet the following standards:

+[1] Self-service ice vending machines shall only be located on property where a principal structure, building or use already exist.

+[2] Signage on the unit shall be limited to 55 square feet, excluding graphics; no freestanding sign shall be allowed.

+[3] If a self-service ice machine becomes inoperable or is not in use for a period of ninety (90) days, it shall be removed from the property within thirty (30) days.

-[1] Approval from the Macon-Bibb County Fire Department shall be required prior to approval or issuance of any zoning permit.
+[4] Approval from all applicable local and state departments shall be required prior to the issuance of a zoning permit.
+All requirements of such departments and applicable regulations shall be followed.